 Date set for New Edition of The Long Midnight of Barney Thomson

-25 October 2008Long Midnight Publishing have announced the release of a new edition of Douglas Lindsay's cult 90's crime novel, The Long Midnight of Barney Thomson.
+Added on 25 October 2008Long Midnight Publishing have announced the release of a new edition of Douglas Lindsay's cult 90's crime novel, The Long Midnight of Barney Thomson.
 With a new cover by celebrated Polish designer Iza Swierad, the release is the first step in the re-launching of the Barney Thomson series.

 Released in February 1999 to strong critical acclaim, the book which The Scotsman described as "gleefully macabre, hugely enjoyable black burlesque" is now entering its third reprint, and its fourth different cover.
 Swierad was tasked to come up with a mischievous figure of Death to illustrate the combination of dark comedy and bloody murder which was to become the trademark of the entire series.